-The European Medicines Agency (EMA), under a process known as article 58, is currently performing a scientific evaluation of this vaccine and may issue what is called "a European scientific opinion".
-This would not be licensure or registration, but provides a scientific opinion which African regulators may use to help their own regulatory processes.
-It will be African national regulatory authorities which will consider licensing the vaccine in their jurisdictions.
-It is not clear when African regulators will consider this, but evaluation for licensure becomes relevant when sufficient efficacy data for the target population for vaccination become available.
+The European Medicines Agency (EMA), under a process known as article 58, performed a scientific evaluation of this vaccine and has now issued what is called "a European scientific opinion".
+This is not licensure, but provides a scientific opinion which African regulators may use to help their own regulatory processes.
+EMA’s opinion was positive indicating that in their assessment the quality of the vaccine and the risk/benefit is favourable from a regulatory perspective.
+This does not take into account contextual elements such as the feasibility of implementation, the value of the vaccine in the context of other malaria control measures, and the likely cost-effectiveness of the intervention in different settings.
+The registration of vaccine will be done by African national regulatory authorities that will consider licensing the vaccine in their jurisdictions.
+African regulators will consider this when the manufacturer makes a regulatory submission to them, which has not yet occurred.

-When will WHO consider a recommendation concerning use of the RTS,S/AS01 vaccine?
+When will WHO consider a recommendation for the use of RTS,S/AS01 vaccine?

 What is the difference between a WHO recommendation for use and WHO prequalification?

-A WHO policy recommendation is the global equivalent of a national public health authority's decision about use of vaccines.
-Many countries appreciate guidance from the WHO policy recommendation process on which vaccines they should seek to introduce in their national immunization programmes.
+A WHO policy recommendation is the global equivalent of a national public health authority's (e.g. Ministry of Health’s) decision about use of vaccines.
+Many countries appreciate guidance from the WHO policy recommendation process on which vaccines they should consider for introduction in their national immunization programmes.
 Similarly, donor agencies, such as the GAVI Alliance, require a WHO recommendation for use before funding procurement of vaccines for developing countries.
-Before a WHO recommendation is made, the vaccine's safety, immunogenicity and efficacy are reviewed by WHO technical expert groups and the risk/benefit to vaccinees in potential target countries is assessed.
-The role of new vaccines in the context of existing preventive and treatment measures plays a part in this assessment, as does cost-effectiveness.

-WHO prequalification ensures that a specific vaccine from a specific manufacturer meets international standards of quality, safety and efficacy and is appropriate for the target population.
+WHO prequalification is a separate process and ensures that a specific vaccine from a specific manufacturer meets international standards of quality, safety and efficacy and is appropriate for the target population.
 Only WHO prequalified vaccines can be supplied to countries through UN agencies.